November 12, 2023 – April 30, 2024

 The Mill Reef Club on the beautiful island of Antigua, West Indies is a special place.
 Uniquely elegant yet relaxed, our private, family-friendly retreat offers members and their guests an idyllic vacation paradise.
 We encourage members to invite family and friends to visit from November to April.

-Encompassing 5 miles of breathtaking coastline and 3 private islands, you’ll find beauty and tranquility on our white sand beaches, while our challenging 9-hole golf course, 6 tennis courts, and fully equipped Mill Reef Yacht Club, complete with sailing, waterskiing, paddle boarding and more, are available whenever the mood strikes.
+Encompassing 5 miles of breathtaking coastline and 3 private islands, you'll find beauty and tranquility on our white sand beaches, while our challenging 9-hole golf course, 6 tennis courts, a state-of-the-at health and fitness center and infinity pool, and fully equipped Mill Reef Yacht Club, complete with sailing, waterskiing, paddle boarding and more, are available whenever the mood strikes.

 Mill Reef Explorers, our children's activity program, is available during Thanksgiving, Christmas and Spring breaks to keep the young engaged and happy.
 Our all-inclusive plan includes accommodations, all meals from our outstanding chefs, and most activities, so you can simply relax and enjoy.